 Despite Bhangarh Fort being regarded as one of the most horror haunted places in India has been officially promoted as a tourist destination.
 However, once the night falls and the darkness takes over, this place becomes deserted, leaving it prey to the supposed ‘supernatural’.
-Mystery of Bhangarh Fort also featured on a TV show and you can have a look at the most haunted place in India’s video yourself. (link at the bottom)
+The mystery of Bhangarh Fort also featured on a TV show and you can have a look at the most haunted place in India’s video yourself. (link at the bottom)

-The village of Kuldhara is popularly known to be a deserted ghost village that has been abandoned since 1800s.
+The village of Kuldhara is popularly known to be a deserted ghost village that has been abandoned since the 1800s.
 It is said to carry a curse of the villagers who vanished from there overnight, after having lived there for over 7 centuries.

-Tales about this mystery include the fact that Salim Singh, the minister of the state, once visited this village and fell in love with the beautiful daughter of chieftain wanting to marry her.
+The village lies in ruins, established in 1291 by the Paliwal Brahmins, who were a very prosperous clan and were known for their business acumen and agricultural knowledge.
+It has been said that one night in 1825 all the people in Kuldhara and nearby 83 villages vanished in dark.
+All of a sudden and without any warning.
+Tales of this mystery include the fact that Salim Singh, the minister of the state, once visited this village and fell in love with the beautiful daughter of chieftain wanting to marry her.
 The minister threatened the villagers by saying that if they did not marry the girl to him, he would levy huge taxes.
 The chief of the village along with those of adjoining villages decided to abandon and migrate elsewhere to protect the girl’s honour.
 Nobody saw them leave nor did anyone figure where they went, they simply vanished.
 It is said that the villagers also cast a spell on the village as they left, cursing anyone who tried to inhabit the land.

-7. The Shaniwarwada Fort – Pune
+7. The Shaniwarwada Fort, Pune

 Known for its sheer architectural brilliance, this fort has witnessed various spooky occurrences.
 It is believed that the level of supernatural activity is on its zenith on every full moon night.
 The mysterious story behind the strange activities suggests that a young prince was brutally murdered here which is maybe why his spirit haunts the place and when the night falls, sounds of him shrieking can be heard.
 There are many locals who actually camp at night on the fort grounds just to hear the little boy’s scream.